gitpod-io/gitpod-docs/doc/56_Search.md

 The **Search in Workspace**-command will bring up the `Search` view.
 Run it either through the command palette or by pressing
 <kbd>Ctrl+Shift+F</kbd> (<kbd>⌘+Shift+F</kbd> on macOS)

-In the `Search` view, you can start typing and the matching results will be shown automatically without pressing <kbd>Enter</kbd>.
+In the `Search` view, you can start typing, and the matching results will be shown automatically without pressing <kbd>Enter</kbd>.
-The search can be restricted to case matching, whole word matching or when desired the query can be given as a regular expression.
+The search can be restricted to case matching, whole word matching, or, when desired, the query can be given as a regular expression.
 Search results are grouped by file, with an indication of the number of occurrences and the file's path.
 Expand a file to see a preview of all of the hits within that file.
 Then single-click on one of the hits to view it in the editor.